ingydotnet/pegex-cd/README.md

 # Pegex

-This is a Pegex implementation in CoffeeScript.
-That means it is also a Pegex implementation in JavaScript.
+This is a Pegex implementation in C'Dent.

+It can currently generate the NPM Pegex package for Node.js.